cvstn/TurtleRiddle/README.md

 Disseminating answers to the general public goes against the spirit of the game.

 The password for the first branch is turtleturtle

+The password for the second branch is secondbranchsecondbranch